 Here all you need to do is keep an eye on the reservoir and refill it when needed.
 This not only prevents water from dripping but also reduces the chances of overwatering the plant.

 When it comes to water spikes it may so happen that the reservoir doesn’t look as good as you expect it to.
-Or in some cases, the shape colour and design do not match your décor.
-In such cases, you can customise the reservoir as well as the tubes.
+Or in some cases, the shape colour, and design do not match your décor.
+In such cases, you can customize the reservoir as well as the tubes.

 For this, you can upscale wine or plastic bottles.
 These give the reservoir a more decorative look.
 The tubes can be either covered with a decorative covering, you can also get plastic decorative tubes off the internet that match your décor.

 This system works well when you are not available to water plants regularly.

 The second most common system used these days is the watering globe.